Registration:

 “While you might be able to add a course without having the listed prereqs, you will likely be kicked out at the onset of the semester unless the instructor of the course (or someone else with the authority) gives their permission for you to remain in the course,” Wiegand said.

-Wiegand also advises students research the classes they want to register for, by reasearching or contacting the instructors or talking to peers who have already taken them.
+Wiegand also advises students research the classes they want to register for, by researching or contacting the instructors or talking to peers who have already taken them.
 Students often ask him whether courses are easier or challenging, but he says that this can’t always be inferred from a course’s online listing.
 Another common misconception he’s found is that students believe the numbering of classes, whether they’re listed as a 200-, 300- or 400-level course, determines its level of difficulty.
 This simply isn’t true, he says.

 “A course will be easier for you if you are interested in the subject and motivated to meet the outcomes,” Wiegand said.
 “You should take coursework that suits your strengths, interests, and career goals.
 Those are the courses you will gain the most from and attendance and meeting deadlines will be easier for you than a course you have no interest in.”